New Year's Eve Celebrations ~ Shih Tzu Costumes for the Holiday

 The song Auld Lang Syne which dates back to 1788 and written by the poet Robert Burns is often sung.

-Hugs and kisses are given and people often wear silly hats and blow horns and use other noise makers.
+Hugs and kisses are given, and people often wear silly hats and blow horns and use other noisemakers.
+Of course, the fireworks commence, and the air is filled with happy thoughts and actions.

 The first few seconds of the New Year have begun!